 First, let’s take the financial projections that would we not experienced this storm.
 The balance sheet below shows projected asset liability management in case there was no pandemic.

 The bank’s assets would grow from Ugx.
 3.67 billion to Ugx.
 4.3 billion and attracting customer deposits of over Ugx.
 3.2 billion due to the healthy condition the company would be in.
 This would lead to a growth in profit to Ugx.
 149.6 billion on the high note, Ugx.
 147.2 billion if the economy was to remain the same, and considering elections were around the corner, a more realistic bottom-line number would be the Ugx.
 144.8 billion.
-Either way the profit was growing to grow relative to 2019.
+Either way, the profit was growing to grow relative to 2019.

 The Financial Tempest that is COVID-19

-This however is not the case.
+This, however, is not the case.
 2020 can only be described as a financial tempest, a tempest because it has stormed many markets across the global economy including the real sector, where more than 90% of their customer deposits are from the real sector.

 The panic that the pandemic lockdown brought to the economy triggered what we call fast movers, those clients who will want to withdraw their money early with looming risk of assets.
-The panic is projected to reduce customer deposits in banks as these monies are being withdrawn at voluminous rates for companies and individuals to prepare for shortage.
+The panic is projected to reduce customer deposits in banks as these monies are being withdrawn at voluminous rates for companies and individuals to prepare for the shortage.
 While inflation is rising at extensive rates, the high prices on essential products have also soared.
 This means clients will withdraw more than they normally do and considering the panic, most of them if not all will want to have their money at hand rather than in an institution as the opportunity cost might be extremely high.

-Increasing counter-party risk will further reduce liquidity as inter-bank borrowings will be limited and at a high interest rate.
+Increasing counter-party risk will further reduce liquidity as inter-bank borrowings will be limited and at a high-interest rate.
 The following asset liability projection will be as a result of the looming financial crisis as a result of the global pandemic.

-Commercial banks like CERUDEB will experience a loss spiral, where a decline in the value of their assets will erode the bank’s enterprise value and push their share value on any exchange to to lows of Ugx.
+Commercial banks like Centenary Bank will experience a loss spiral, where a decline in the value of their assets will erode the bank’s enterprise value and push their share value on any exchange to lows of Ugx.
 278.2 per share falling by more than 89.1% in net worth.
 Rates of return are also set to fall fro close to 100% to less than 6% way below the bank’s cost of capital.

 While depositors will continue demanding their monies, they will leave the banks with no option than to sale their assets at lower amounts than their fair value in order to cover their obligations, which they might or might not cover.

 A projected loss after tax of more than Ugx.
-292 billion will leave the bank in negative cash balance, which will require it to source at least Ugx.
+292 billion will leave the bank in the negative cash balance, which will require it to source at least Ugx.
 381 billion from its stakeholders to continue operating and this is only if the pandemic lockdowns last not more than a year.
 A persistent lockdown will pose further harm.